zerodytrash/Simple-YouTube-Age-Restriction-Bypass/account-proxy/README.md

 ### Installation
 1. Restore dependencies with `npm install`
 2. Create the `.env` configuration (see below) and paste the required cookies from your YouTube account.
-3. If your account is not age-verified and you don't have an IP from the USA, you might need to usa an http(s) proxy located in that region.
+3. If your account is not age-verified and you don't have an IP from the USA, you might need to use an http(s) proxy located in that region.
 4. Start the server with `node server.js`

 ``.env`` configuration: